philiosi/kisti-pal/docs/htcondor_reference.rst

   - Shows jobs submitted by other users across all UI nodes (pal-ui-el7.sdfarm.kr, pal-ui02-el7.sdfarm.kr).

-Analyzing IDLE Jobs in HTCondor
+Analyzing Jobs in HTCondor
 ----------------------------------------------------------------------------

-To analyze jobs that are in the IDLE state in HTCondor, you can use the `condor_q` command with the `-analyze` or `-better-analyze` options.
+To analyze jobs that are in the *IDLE/HOLD* state in HTCondor, you can use the `condor_q` command with the `-analyze` or `-better-analyze` options.
 These options provide detailed information about why a job is in the IDLE state and suggest potential reasons for scheduling issues.

 1. Use `condor_q -analyze`:
    - This command provides a basic analysis of the job's status and reasons why it might not be running.